Peter Jackson gets Socially Conscious with 'Mortal Engines'

 “We know that if she was really hideous and ugly to look at, then a great deal of people who would go to see the film wouldn’t sympathise with her.”

 Not only is this a dangerously outdated notion, but it’s a betrayal of the entire spirit of the adaptation.
-The film fights to be liberal on all kinds of issues, be it immigration, human exploitation or the destruction of the environment.., but it has simply too much to say in under two hours of screen time.
+The film fights to be liberal on all kinds of issues, be it immigration, human exploitation or the destruction of the environment… if anything, it has too much to say in under two hours of screen time.

 Anyone who hasn’t read Mortal Engines is going to be left confused by haphazard and clunky exposition, and anyone who has will be frustrated by the lack of depth given to Philip Reeve’s captivating characters.
 However, the inventive, gorgeous rendering of airships and traction cities is a treat to behold, and Jihae’s performance as androgynous, ass-kicking Anna Fang is nothing short of inspirational.
 Jihae comments: